lexibank/tlopo/out/vol3/chapter3.md

 ## 2. Ethnobiological classifications

 It seems to be a human universal to classify flora and fauna into what can be described as hierarchies of labelled taxa.
-For example, in Wayan Fijian _bau leke_ (dwarf _bau_), the name for Planchonella garberi, a tree that grows in mid-altitude forests, is one of four kinds of _bau_, the generic term that refers to the Burckella, Manilkara, Palaquium and Planchonella species of the Sapotaceae family, woody trees used for making boats, chests and house posts.
+For example, in Wayan Fijian _bau leke_ (dwarf _bau_), the name for _Planchonella garberi_, a tree that grows in mid-altitude forests, is one of four kinds of _bau_, the generic term that refers to the _Burckella_, _Manilkara_, _Palaquium_ and _Planchonella_ species of the _Sapotaceae_ family, woody trees used for making boats, chests and house posts.
 In turn _bau_ is one of 200 or more kinds of _kai_, the generic name for trees and shrubs ([Pawley & Sayaba 2003](../sources/PawleyandSayaba2003)).
 Thus _kai_, _bau_ and _bau leke_ form part of a hierarchy of decreasing inclusiveness of botanical terms in Wayan Fijian, schematised in Figure 3.1, and shown in more detail in Figure 3.2 below.

 <a id="p-54"></a>